Midgard (role-playing game)

 Midgard is a fantasy role-playing game from Germany.
 It was the first role-playing game published in German and the first to be created in Germany.

 Midgard is also the name of the world on which the game is usually played (originally named Magira but later renamed due to legal problems).
 However, the rules of the game are designed in a way that makes it possible to play Midgard on nearly every world.

+Despite its name, the game doesn't have anything in common with the mythological Midgard.

 Game mechanics

-Midgard, in its 1985 edition, was the first role-playing game system that separated exhaustion points from hit points.
-While the number of exhaustion points increases with the character's level, hit points usually remain constant.
-This has the effect that experienced characters can fight longer and cast more spells but they may still be inflicted serious wounds by a direct hit.
+Midgard, in its 1985 edition, was the first role-playing game that had a system which separated action points (AP) from hit points (HP).
+While the number of action points increases with the character's level, hit points usually remain constant.
+This has the effect that experienced characters can fight longer and cast more spells, but a direct hit can still inflict serious damage.

+The characters in Midgard have levels (called "degrees") that are used in regards to how much the character has learned in their life.
+It is rarely used as a prerequisite for learning something.
+Action points and base attributes, determined by dice (a D100), may also be increased by using experience points.

+There are 15 character classes, and the class a player picks will determine how difficult it is for a character to learn a skill.
+Most skills can be learned by almost every class, but some classes may not benefit from learning certain skills; a Warrior can learn spell casting, but their strength attribute is higher than their intellect attribute (spell casting).

+For dice, the system uses a d100 (usually replaced by two d10), a d20, the classic d6 and, since the latest edition, also the d3 (the number indicates the side number of the dice.
+See game dice).

 Midgard uses D20 for attacks, spells and skills.
-An action succeeds if the sum of the rolled value and the corresponding success score (Erfolgswert, usually +4 to +20) is at least 20.
+An action succeeds if the sum of the rolled value and the corresponding success score (usually +4 to +20) is at least 20.
 The success score depends on the weapon or skill but is the same for all magical spells.
-Spells, however, cost exhaustion points and differ in the number of points they cost.
+Spells, however, cost action points and differ in the number of points they cost.